BC’s Provincial Nominee Program: What Employers Need to Know

 Those interested in applying to the BC PNP must first register a profile online.

-The BC PNP also has a specific category for Express Entry candidates who plan to work and live in BC but who do not currently hold enough points under Express Entry to receive an Invitation to Apply.
+The BC PNP also has a specific category for Express Entry candidates who plan to work and live in BC but do not currently hold enough points under Express Entry to receive an Invitation to Apply.
 Applicants who have submitted an Express Entry profile and are eligible for both Express Entry and BC PNP may submit an online profile through ‘EEBC’ through BC PNP.
 If selected, the applicant may submit an application to BC PNP for a Nomination.
 When approved, the BC PNP will automatically add 600 points to the applicant’s online Express Entry Profile.
 The applicant would then continue through the Express Entry PR application process, but with a Nomination from the province.

 Complete details about the BC PNP program criteria is available in the BCPNP Skills Immigration and Express Entry BC Program Guide.